ZhenyaKh/coco-beholder/README.md

 ### Installation on Debian 10

-The instructions below were tested on the VM with a fresh install of Ubuntu 18.04.3-desktop-amd64 (Nov.
+The instructions below were tested on the VM with a fresh install of Debian 10.1.0-amd64-netinst (Nov.
 2019).
-Do not miss anything.

-* Fresh releases of 18.04 LTS (18.04.3 and higher) provide Linux kernel 5.0 with HWE.
-This is okay and we switch to the next step at once.
+* As a general note: if you need bbr (TCP BBRv1.0) scheme make sure to use Linux kernel >=4.9.

+* Note that Ubuntu kernel 4.15 has a significant bug, as explained [here](#installation-on-ubuntu-1604-lts).
+It is not clear if Debian kernel 4.15 has this issue.
+Anyway, with Debian >=10.1.0, you get kernel >=4.19 so, please, proceed to the next step.

 * Download Pantheon git repository and git submodules of the included schemes: